lyahdav/sprite/README.md

   - `default_spacing:` defines the default pixel spacing between sprites (defaults to 0)
   - `resize_to:` width and height (in the format "120x60") to resize all source images to before composition. (defaults to no nil, or no resizing)
   - `class_separator:` used to generated the class name by separating the image name and sprite name (defaults to `-`)
-  - `add_datestamps`: whether or not to add datestamps to the generated background image urls. this will allow proper cache versioning (defaults to `true`)
+  - `add_datestamps`: whether or not to add datestamps to the generated background image urls. this will allow proper cache versioning (defaults to `true`).
   - `external_base`: change the base path for your images. (defaults to `/`)
-  - `url_helper`: css helper used to specify the url (defaults to `url`).
-For compass, you can set this to image-url instead
+  - `url_formatter`: allows you to specify the format of the background-url.
+The sprite background is passed in via sprintf formatting. (defaults to nil).
+This setting overrides external_base.
+If you use compass, you should set this value to "image-url('%s')"

 * `images:` section provides an array of configurations which define which image files are built, and where they get their sprites from. each image setup provides the following config options:
   - `name:` name of image (required)